Stand Up & Math · Teacher Answers

 \[\text{arg of }k\text{-th vertex}=\frac{\pi}{3}+\frac{2\pi k}{3}, \quad k=0,1,2\]

-Geometric formula: \(\displaystyle z_k=\cos\!\left(\frac{\pi}{3}+\frac{2\pi k}{3}\right)+i\sin\!\left(\frac{\pi}{3}+\frac{2\pi k}{3}\right)\), \(\;k=0,1,2\)
+General formula: \(\displaystyle z_k=\cos\!\left(\frac{\pi}{3}+\frac{2\pi k}{3}\right)+i\sin\!\left(\frac{\pi}{3}+\frac{2\pi k}{3}\right),\quad k=0,1,2\)

 Make sure every group writes this formula explicitly before moving to 2c.

-Apply De Moivre's with \(r=1\), \(n=3\) to \(z_k=\mathrm{cis}\!\left(\tfrac{\pi}{3}+\tfrac{2\pi k}{3}\right)\):
+Apply De Moivre's with \(r=1,\;n=3\) to \(z_k=\mathrm{cis}\!\left(\tfrac{\pi}{3}+\tfrac{2\pi k}{3}\right)\):

 All three vertices satisfy \(z^3=-1\).